ramon349/research_utils/README.md

 conda clean -a
 ```

+# Random Errors and quality of life stuff
 ### RuntimeError: main thread is not in main loop
 Sometimes when running optuna training, this error will occur and for me, it was because of matplotlib and plotting losses within the trials.
 See this [issue](https://github.com/r9y9/deepvoice3_pytorch/issues/5) for more context.
 So you can either remove the plotting during optuna training or use the following lines: